PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       addXPF=NUM,            -- Add the client's IP address and port to the query, along with the original destination address and port, -- using the experimental XPF record from `draft-bellis-dnsop-xpf <https://datatracker.ietf.org/doc/draft-bellis-dnsop-xpf/>`_ and the specified option code.
-Default is disabled (0) sockets=NUM,           -- Number of sockets (and thus source ports) used toward the backend server, defaults to a single one disableZeroScope       -- Disable the EDNS Client Subnet 'zero scope' feature, which does a cache lookup for an answer valid for all subnets (ECS scope of 0) before adding ECS information to the query and doing the regular lookup
+Default is disabled (0) sockets=NUM,           -- Number of sockets (and thus source ports) used toward the backend server, defaults to a single one disableZeroScope=BOOL, -- Disable the EDNS Client Subnet 'zero scope' feature, which does a cache lookup for an answer valid for all subnets (ECS scope of 0) before adding ECS information to the query and doing the regular lookup rise=NUM               -- Require NUM consecutive successful checks before declaring the backend up, default: 1 })
-    })

   :param str server_string: A simple IP:PORT string.